Merimbula - Tura Beach

 Health performance in Merimbula - Tura Beach is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Health data indicates significant health challenges in Merimbula - Tura Beach, with high prevalence of common conditions among both younger and older age groups.
-Private health cover stands at approximately 48% (5,618 people), lower than the national average of 55.3%.
+Merimbula - Tura Beach faces significant health challenges, with common conditions prevalent among both younger and older residents.
+Private health cover is low at approximately 48%, compared to the national average of 55.3%.

 Frequently Asked Questions - Health